World's 1st Trusted Ayurvedic Allergy Institute

 Tinea Cruris (Jock Itch)

-It’s a Fungal Infection in the skin of genitals, inner thighs, and buttocks.
+It’s a Fungal Infection in the skin of the genitals, inner thighs, and buttocks.
 It causes an itchy, red ring-shaped rash on the warm and moist area of the body often affecting the inner thighs and the groin area.
 It is common in athletes, in people with excess perspiration, overweight persons, etc.

 Ayurvedic Reference of Tinea Cruris (Pama)